 Anaerobic respiration is when the body produces energy for exercise without oxygen.
 There are two types of anaerobic respiration that you need to know about.
 The immediate ATP-PC system and the Lactic Acid system.

 The human body generates energy for muscles in three ways:

 - ATP-PC system

 - Lactic Acid system

 The aerobic system makes energy by burning fuel with oxygen.
 Both the ATP-PC and Lactic acid systems make energy for muscles without oxygen.
 However, the body uses each energy system in different proportions depending on the type of exercise.

 The anaerobic energy system kicks in in the first few minutes of all exercise.
 This is because when you first start running, for example, there isn’t enough oxygen available to the muscles for aerobic metabolism.

 Short, fast, powerful bursts of energy predominantly rely on anaerobic respiration or energy systems.
 There are two systems within Anaerobic metabolism, which are the ATP-PC system and the lactic acid system.

-The ATP-PC system provides an immediate and intense short burst of energy, useful in sports such as 100m sprints, Powerlifting or throwing events such as the Javelin, Shot Put or Discus throw, but is only useful for around 10 seconds.
-The Lactic Acid system provides energy for up to a minute, then it is also burnt out and oxygen will be needed (you get tired/out of breath).
+The ATP-PC system provides an immediate and intense short burst of energy, useful in sports such as 100m sprints, Powerlifting, or throwing events such as the Javelin, Shot Put, or Discus throw, but is only useful for around 10 seconds.
+The Lactic Acid system provides energy for up to a minute., after which, it burns out.
+Then we need oxygen or we become out of break or tired.